-Giants beat Kershaw, Dodgers 2-1 to end 5-game skid
+Giants beat Kershaw, Dodgers 2-1 to end home skid

+SAN FRANCISCO (AP) — The San Francisco Giants are feeding off one of the best rivalries in baseball.

-SAN FRANCISCO (AP) — Kevin Pillar hit an RBI single in a two-run sixth inning and San Francisco dealt Los Angeles ace Clayton Kershaw his first loss of the season as the Giants snapped a five-game home losing streak with a 2-1 win over the NL West-leading Dodgers on Friday night.
+Kevin Pillar hit an RBI single in a two-run sixth inning and San Francisco dealt Los Angeles ace Clayton Kershaw his first loss of the season as the Giants snapped a five-game home losing streak with a 2-1 win over the NL West-leading Dodgers on Friday night.

+“The biggest thing was the intensity level was raised during this game,” Giants first baseman Brandon Belt said.

+“We knew it was a big game for us and playing a big rival and a very good team and we knew we had to step up.
+The thing to take away from this is we need to do that more often.
+We’ve got to take that into series against teams who aren’t the best teams in the league, and if we can do that we can win a lot more ballgames.”

-Pillar’s bloop single to left off Kershaw (5-1) scored Brandon Belt from second with one out in the sixth, breaking a scoreless tie.
+Pillar’s bloop single to left off Kershaw (5-1) scored Belt from second with one out in the sixth, breaking a scoreless tie.

 Belt had reached on a leadoff walk and Evan Longoria followed with a single.